Conditioned Stimulus And Psychology

-A conditioned stimulus is a learned substitute stimulus triggering the same response as an unconditioned stimulus.
-In other words, a conditioned stimulus is a neutral stimulus that, over time and training, evokes a response by repeatedly being linked with another naturally occurring stimulus.
+A conditioned stimulus is a learned substitute stimulus that triggers the same response as an unconditioned stimulus.
+In other words, a conditioned stimulus is a neutral stimulus that, over time and training, garners a response by repeatedly being linked with another naturally occurring stimulus.

-To understand the difference between a conditioned and unconditioned stimulus, we must first understand the meaning of stimulus.
-A stimulus is any external or internal event, situation, or agent that elicits a response from an animal or human.
-It is the cause of a human or animal's behavioral response.
+To understand the difference between a conditioned and an unconditioned stimulus, we must first understand the meaning of stimulus.
+A stimulus is any external or internal event, situation, or agent that elicits a response from a person.
+It is commonly understood as the cause of a human or animal's behavioral response.

 Pavlov and Conditioned Stimulus

-One of the most widely known examples of a conditioned stimulus are the experiments conducted by Russian physiologist Ivan P. Pavlov.
+One of the most widely known examples of a conditioned stimulus is the research conducted by Russian physiologist Ivan P. Pavlov.
 His research in classical conditioning was notable for demonstrating how to create associations between the occurrence of one event and the anticipation of another.

 Pavlov's Dog Experiments

-Pavlov unintentionally discovered classical conditioning while doing research on animals' gastric systems.
+Pavlov unintentionally discovered classical conditioning while researching animals' gastric systems.
 He found dogs produced saliva while hearing or smelling food in anticipation of feeding.
-This normal, unconditioned stimulus is an expected occurrence since saliva plays a key role in the digestion of food.
+This normal, unconditioned stimulus is expected since saliva plays a key role in the digestion of food.
 He also noticed dogs could be conditioned to associate neutral, unrelated events with feeding time unconsciously.

 In his experiment, Pavlov placed dogs in harnesses in an isolated environment.
-A food bowl was nearby as well as a device measuring the rates of saliva secretions.
-He found dogs began salivating when a researcher opened the door to feed them.
-The door opening was a neutral event, but the dogs began to associate the opening door with feeding.
+A food bowl and a device that measured the rates of saliva secretions were placed nearby.
+He found that the dogs began salivating when a researcher opened the door to feed them.
+The door opening was a neutral event, but the dogs began to associate the opening door with being fed.
 Thus, a conditioned stimulus was created when the door opened, and dogs began to salivate.